rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 **Data Groups**

-Define the set of Groups you want to export into the JSON data.
+Define the set of Groups to export into the JSON data.

 Typically data captured using the "Key Value Data" Log Filter plugin, is put in the `data` group, and values can be referenced via `${data.mydata}`.
 That data is also usually captured in the Node Context.
-You will have to use the "Global Variable" workflow step, to copy values out of Node context into the Global context.
-You can specify what Group to put the values in.
-When you do this to expose data values to parent Jobs in a multi-job workflow, you need to put it in the `export` group.
+Use the "Global Variable" workflow step to copy values out of Node context into the Global context, specifying what Group to put the values in.
+When exporting data values to parent Jobs in a multi-job workflow, it needs to be put in the `export` group.

-The default Group to export is `export`, but you can specify a different one or multiple ones using a comma-separated list such as `data,export`.
+The default Group to export is `export`, but a different one or multiple ones can be specified using a comma-separated list such as `data,export`.

 The JSON data will be exported in the same structure it has in the stored context, such as: